Augustinetharakan12/My-Interview-Preps/competitive-programming/README.md

 1. Given an array arr and a number K where K is smaller than size of array, the task is to find the K’th smallest element in the given array.
 1. Given an array arr[] of N non-negative integers representing height of blocks at index i as Ai where the width of each block is 1.
 Compute how much water can be trapped in between blocks after raining.
 1. Given an array of integers, write a function that returns true if there is a triplet (a, b, c) that satisfies a2 + b2 = c2.
+1. Given an array A of positive integers of size N, where each value represents number of chocolates in a packet.
+Each packet can have variable number of chocolates.
+There are M students, the task is to distribute chocolate packets such that :
+	1. Each student gets one packet.
+	2. The difference between the number of chocolates given to the students having packet with maximum chocolates and student having packet with minimum chocolates is minimum.